 The spreadsheet for keeping Equities and ETFs statistics is different and can be viewed via this link.

 I track Daily (workbook 1) and Monthly (workbook 2) trading activity to gather and compare my statistics over time.
-I created a Projection Sheet (workbook 3) that is used to extrapolate potential results using the numbers compiled in the first two sheets.
+I created a Projection Tool (workbook 3) that is used to extrapolate potential results using the numbers compiled in the first two sheets.
 Of course you can't forget uncle Sam so a Schedule D tax form (workbook 4) is included.
 And finally a combined Per-Contract and NET Amounts (workbook 5) completes the set.